lmboos/boos-dataviz-portfolio/final-project-part-one.md

 ## Outline
 > Summary:

 As an avid traveler and lover of planning, I want to create a visualization related to picking the best travel spot.
-As this is a broad topic, I narrowed it down to US National Parks during summer break (May- August).
+As this is a broad topic, I narrowed it down to US National Parks during summer break (May - August).
 I will use visualizations to map out locations of these parks, compare prices of factors such as travel, accommodation, and food, then rank the level of importance for each consideration.
 The US has a total of 63 National Parks, which is quite a large number to produce data for.
 Instead, I plan on narrowing it down to the top five or ten destinations based on a mix of popularity, my personal interests, and variety amongst the parks.
 The project name is "Process of Finding the Perfect National Park Destination".

 > Project Structure: